 Security awareness and crime prevention programs on personal safety are sponsored by various departments at NGTC throughout the year.
-Security awareness programs are designed to inform students and employees about campus security procedures and practices and to encourage students and employees to be responsible for their own security and the security of others.
+Security awareness programs are designed to inform incoming students, current students, and employees about campus security procedures and practices and to encourage students and employees to be responsible for their own security and the security of others.